burlinson/AI/_posts/2026-03-07-Synthetic-Data.md

 Instead of waiting for data to exist, AI can generate the data it needs, at scale, and with astonishing precision.

-Synthetic data allows AI to train on scenarios that are rare, or impossible to capture in real life.
+Synthetic data allows AI to train on scenarios that are rare, or impossible to capture in the real world.

 Autonomous vehicles can practice millions of edge cases without ever touching a road.